Mid-Level Escalator Hong Kong

 Man Mo Temple: It is one of the oldest temples in Hong Kong and a quiet place amazingly standing at the bustling streets.
 You can go there from Hollywood Road.

 Jamia Mosque: Located next to the Old Bailley Street for more than 150 years, the mosque was originally built for Islamic military soldiers.
-The green colored building looks very unique and elegant among others.
+The green-colored building looks very unique and elegant among others.

 Former Central Police Station Compound: Also called Tai Kwun by Hong Kong people, it is a center of heritage and contemporary art.
-So far, one could get inspired from its history of over 170 years and culture.
+So far, one could get inspired by its history of over 170 years and culture.

-- Last updated on Jun.
-14, 2022 -
+- Last updated on Nov.
+14, 2023 by Gabby Li -

 Ask a Question